In this post, we’ll cover YouTube SEO strategies that every clinic owner, from beginner to advanced, must know!

 Add Tags

-These tags are not as important as the title and description, but if you can try to use your first tag as the exact keyword, then add a few variations of the overall topic, it’s a solid win for users and YouTube’s understanding of your videos.
+These tags are not as important as the title and description, but if you can use your first tag as the exact keyword and add a few variations of the overall topic, it’s a solid win for users and YouTube’s understanding of your videos.

 Be conservative.
 Don’t go tag crazy.